frictionlessdata/datapackage/content/docs/specifications/data-package.md

 The people or organizations who contributed to this Data Package.
 It `MUST` be an array.
 Each entry is a Contributor and `MUST` be an `object`.
 A Contributor `MUST` have at least one property.
 A Contributor is `RECOMMENDED` to have `title` property and `MAY` contain `givenName`, `familyName`, `path`, `email`, `roles`, and `organization` properties:

 - `title`: A string containing a name of the contributor.
-- `givenName`: A string containing name a person has been given, if the contributor is a person.
+- `givenName`: A string containing the name a person has been given, if the contributor is a person.
-- `familyName`: A string containing familial name that a person inherits, if the contributor is a person.
+- `familyName`: A string containing the familial name that a person inherits, if the contributor is a person.
 - `path`: A fully qualified URL pointing to a relevant location online for the contributor.
 - `email`: A string containing an email address.
 - `roles`: An array of strings describing the roles of the contributor.
 A role is `RECOMMENDED` to follow an established vocabulary, such as [DataCite Metadata Schema's contributorRole](https://support.datacite.org/docs/datacite-metadata-schema-v44-recommended-and-optional-properties#7a-contributortype) or [CreDIT](https://credit.niso.org/).
 Useful roles to indicate are: `creator`, `contact`, `rightsHolder`, and `dataCurator`.